 I like to serve this cake in a cup with fresh raspberries or strawberries.
 This is especially pretty for a little Valentine’s Day celebration.

 A dollop of freshly whipped cream or a small scoop of vanilla ice cream would also be great.
 My parents taught me how to eat warm chocolate cake with a scoop of cold vanilla ice cream – it’s pretty wonderful!

 While I recommend to let the microwave mug cake cool for ten minutes before eating, I have to admit that I nearly always dig right it.

 Yes, it’s hot.
 But I just can’t resist.

 With just one spoonful, you’ll know exactly why my family loves this gooey chocolate mug cake.
-It’s beautifully moist and gooey, incredibly chocolatey…and pretty darn perfect when you’re already in your pajamas and that craving for chocolate cake won’t let you go.
+It’s beautifully moist and gooey, incredibly chocolatey…and pretty darn perfect when you’re already in your pajamas for the evening and that craving for chocolate cake won’t let you go.